DocSpring/craco-less/README.md

   - `yarn update_deps`
   - NOTE: The `webpack` peerDependency is only needed to silence some annoying warnings from NPM.

+## Releasing a new version

+- Check which files will be included in the NPM package:
+  - `npm pack`
+  - Update `.npmignore` to exclude any files.
+- Release new version to NPM:
+  - `npm publish`

 ## License

 [MIT](./LICENSE)